Answering Kerry Cassidy

 Kerry’s premise is wrong.
 Mark was never in the military and his claims are simply another example of stolen valor.
 The issue, therefore, is whether an unlicensed contractor, facing multiple financial pressures on every side, instigated a killing for financial gain.

 To review the documented record is not being an unskilled investigator as Kerry claims.
 That kind of review is a prerequisite for any reporting based on truth.
 To put it simply, you cannot investigate any kind of phenomenon unless you are willing to consider whether the underlying facts are true.
-Discernment, feelings, intuition, or trust in your own psychic ability does not matter if your facts are wrong.
+Discernment, feelings, intuition, or trust in your own psychic ability does not matter if your basic facts are wrong.
 The answer to a factual question does not change no matter how many times you might wish something to be different.
 Total recall demands nothing less.

 Kerry Cassidy’s Imagination